JustinSDK/dotSCAD/docs/lib-shape_path_extend.md

 When using this function, you should use points to represent the 2D stroke.

 It depends on the `rotate_p` function.
-Remember to include "rotate_p.scad" and "polytransversals.scad".
+Remember to include "rotate_p.scad".

 ## Parameters